Dro-g/germline_dev_Droophila/README.md

 2. You see the Ch1, 3, 4 merged images and set a slice which you want to measure.
 Using rectangle selection, you enclose a PGC roughly.
 Please include the whole PGC.
 3. You run `2-1_segmentation_ME_ver1.ijm`, and an ROI of PGC will be created and registered to the ROI manager based on the Max Entropy algorithm.

-_If the created ROI is not sufficient and appreciated, you can create ROI using the machine learning algorithm (weka).
+_If the created ROI is not sufficient, you can create ROI using the machine learning algorithm (weka).
 See below._

 3. Please redo the step2.
 You run `2-2-1_segmentation_weka_A_ver1.ijm`, you can see the weka window.
 4. You train the classfier.
 If you know how to use the weka, please see [https://imagej.net/plugins/tws/](https://imagej.net/plugins/tws/).
 After training, you push “Create result”.